 FDM printing has quite a few different 3d printing material options and more being developed every year.
 The 3D printing material options available range in price, strength, flexibility, and ability to print.
-Here at SD3D, we have standardized to 16 material options, though this will likely change as more selection becomes available.
+Here at SD3D Printing, we have standardized to 16 material options, though this will likely change as more selection becomes available.

-ABS is a much more mechanically strong material due to it’s high glass transition temperature and bend before breaking.
+ABS is a much more mechanically strong 3d printing material due to it’s high glass transition temperature and bend before breaking.
 Legos are made of ABS and this is the go to material for the majority of mechanical applications.

 3D printed ABS can also be acetone vapor finished since it is soluble in acetone.
 This process costs a little more, but will make your part more water tight and give it a smoothness and shine that is comparable to injection mold quality.

 Aside from these two most common materials, all of our unique materials have their own application.
-We offer PETG for parts that need to be mechanically strong but have a very high probability of warping in ABS, while we have poly carbonate ABS for parts that require a very high glass transition temperature..
+We offer PETG for parts that need to be mechanically strong but have a very high probability of warping in ABS, while SD3D Printing online store has poly carbonate ABS for parts that require a very high glass transition temperature..

 We then have a few nylons which have a very high strength, with varying degrees of elongation, and one even being FDA approved.